Here’s some ramblings on the importance of photos, and why we should print, share and love the photographs we take.

 So, don’t just keep your photographs in a file on a cluttered desk top, choose one that will mean something to someone.
 Have it printed and send it to them.
 I promise it will mean the world to them.

 This post is dedicated to Ramsey & Muspratt, of Post Office Terrace, Cambridge, the two lovely ladies that captured the photographs, that continues to give my mother so much joy, 38 years later.
 In her eyes, money very well spent.
 Thank you ladies, wherever you may be.
+You made me appreciate the importance of photos.

 And if you’d like a pre-wedding, an engagement or a family shoot, click here.